-You CAN Fight a Workers’ Comp Claim
+You CAN Fight A Workers’ Comp Claim.
+We Can Help.

 In our 40 years of defending businesses and their insurance carriers, the attorneys of Walsh and Hacker have found that employers don’t always know their rights.
 Uninformed employers too often err on the side of letting a doubtful workers’ compensation claim go unchallenged.

 Call us toll-free at (518) 463-1269 for a full explanation of your rights, and aggressive protection of your interests.
 We represent employers, insurers and third-party administrators throughout New York.

 Under state law, an employee injured in the normal course of work has a right to certain employer-paid benefits: (a) payment of medical bills, (b) temporary disability pay while off the job, and (c) lump sum payments for permanent injuries.